NoLtour/Uni-notes/Aerodynamics/3 Potential flow/coordinate system being used in potential flow (stupid).md

 - $w \to v$

 Note that $w$ is equivalent to $V_{z}$.
+Since none of these equations are new just a change in the format used for the axis labels I'm not putting exhaustive defenitions of the variables below each equation.
+If you need to know the variable defs just look at the page they wh

 #### [[euler equations for inviscid and incompressible flow|Euler equations]]